These Numbers Show Favorable Signs for Southwestern Energy Company (SWN)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 13.60% loss in the last 1 month and extending the period to 3 months gives it a 30.67%, and is 0.95% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.21% over the week and 7.20% over the month.
+The stock witnessed a 2.26% loss in the last 1 month and extending the period to 3 months gives it a 38.31%, and is -3.09% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.21% over the week and 6.93% over the month.

 Southwestern Energy Company (SWN) Analyst Forecasts